icgrp/ese532_handouts/ese532_handouts/hw3/walk_through.md

 and may affect performance.
 To see the CPU topology in your PC, do `lstopo`.
+- In [homework submission](homework_submission), you need to run the code on Ultra96's ARM.
+Note that there is no hyper-thread on ARM, so the core indices of **0 and 1** are used for `pin_thread_to_cpu` to access two different physical cores.
 ````
 <!--
 To see the CPU topology in Biglab,